nikitalita/NuMicro-8051-prog/README.md

 ### nuvoicpy

 These are python bindings for the Raspberry Pi compiled versions of `nuvoicp`.
 It also provides a command-line ICP programmer.
-This could possibly be repurposed for other SBCs with the appropriate GPIO, but this requires implementing a device file for the GPIO in `nuvoicp` (look at `pgm.h` for details).
+This could possibly be repurposed for other SBCs with the appropriate GPIO, but this requires implementing a device file for the GPIO in `nuvoicp` (look at `n51_pgm.h` for details).

 This is compatible with both pigpio and libgpiod, and can be changed at runtime by passing the library name in to the NuvoICP constructor.